Have you wondered why earning continuing education credits is crucial for all personal trainers?

 So just from these few points above, it’s easy to see why CECs are something not to be taken lightly.

-More importantly perhaps, CECs allow you to dip your toes in the water of specialization and find your niche without committing.
+More importantly, perhaps, CECs allow you to dip your toes in the water of specialization and find your niche without committing.

-That means you can truly find out what it is that you want to focus on in the fitness world and be ready for it when the time comes to decide as to what further studies you should be focusing on.
+That means you can truly find out what it is that you want to focus on in the fitness world and be ready for it when the time comes to decide what further studies you should be focusing on.